soaglobalguides/soaglobalguides.github.io/docs/sincolo.md

 | Semifinals | Sep.
 8 (Wed) 23:00 |
 | Finals | Sep.
 12 (Sun) 22:00 |

 These dates (matches on Sundays and Wednesdays) and times per round seem to be the standard for all Colosseum Sins (Colosseums Sin?), but I haven't been able to check every single one.
+As for Global, they've suggested on Discord that matches will take place on Saturday/Sunday.

 Dates are also established to replay Ultimate 32 rounds in the case of technical errors preventing Colosseum from taking place properly: